petergardfjall/dotfiles/cheat/sheets/emacs.cheat.md

 Go to the *scratch* buffer, enter an expression, like `(+ 1 1)`, and run `C-j` to have the last expression evaluated.

+## Theme
+- `M-x customize-create-theme`: opens the theme customization tool that shows all basic faces that need to be filled out by a theme.
+- `M-x customize-face <face>`: allows a particular editor face to be edited (default: `all faces` shows every face)
+- `M-x describe-face`: describe the face at point.
+- `M-x describe-text-properties`: learn all faces being used at point: faces for overlays at point, face which in turn is a list of faces (as in org mode tags)

 ## Custom keybindings
 Navigation:
 - `Shift-<arrow>`: `windmove-{up|down|left|right}` (move between windows)